A genetic risk with no quick fix—why mindset is everything

 What the standard lipid panel usually misses

-When he got his Function results, one stood out—a biomarker he’d never been tested for before: Lipoprotein(a).
+When Guhan got his results back, one biomarker he’d never tested before stood out: Lipoprotein(a).

 Choosing empowerment, not anxiety